Using Docker for Ruby on Rails development on Windows

 4. Docker

 I tried (1) and (2) options.
 It works and may be usable in small projects.
-But, in the case of a complex RoR project, the performance was absolutely not acceptable for doing any real development.
+But, in the case of a complex RoR project, the performance was not acceptable for doing any real development.

 I did not try to use VM-based solutions.
 I know that VM would work and overall performance would be acceptable.
-But I think, the Docker-based solution is more promising and flexible.
+But I think the Docker-based solution is more promising and flexible.
 It can make the setup process of the development environment easier and be used as a part of IaC solution to automate the installation process.
 Furthermore, I was already using Docker for the integration tests for the same project.
 So, I decided to give it a try and after doing some digging with Docker it worked well.

 General architecture and Docker configuraion

-Application consists of the following components:
+The application consists of the following components:

 • AngularJS based Front-end managed by Bower package manager